 The rewarded video ads are considered one of the most popular forms of video marketing.
 These ads incline users to watch full-screen videos commonly found in mobile games.
 Advertisers opt for this format as it allows for generating about 46% of revenue.

-Pros and cons of video ads for advertisers
+Pros of video ads for advertisers

 Mobile banner ads